TransDiff/TransDiff/README.md

 This repo contains:

-* 🪐 A simple PyTorch implementation of [Transdiff Model](models/transdiff.py) and [Transdiff Model with MRAR](models/transdiff_mrar.py)
+* 🪐 A simple PyTorch implementation of [TransDiff Model](models/transdiff.py) and [TransDiff Model with MRAR](models/transdiff_mrar.py)
-* ⚡️ Pre-trained class-conditional Transdiff models trained on ImageNet 256x256 and 512x512
+* ⚡️ Pre-trained class-conditional TransDiff models trained on ImageNet 256x256 and 512x512
-* 💥 A self-contained [notebook](demo.ipynb) for running various pre-trained Transdiff models
+* 💥 A self-contained [notebook](demo.ipynb) for running various pre-trained TransDiff models
-* 🛸 An Transdiff [training and evaluation script](main.py) using PyTorch DDP
+* 🛸 An TransDiff [training and evaluation script](main.py) using PyTorch DDP

 ## Preparation